 Today’s article is by best-selling author Pippa Mattinson.
 Pippa’s online dog training courses can be found over on the Dogsnet website.

-Dog trainers often talk about ‘marking’ and ‘rewarding’ behaviour in dog training.
+Dog trainers often talk about ‘marking’ and ‘rewarding’ behavior in dog training.
 Today we’re going to take a look at what that means, and why this is a great way to communicate with your pup.

 ‘Mark and Reward’ is a system for training dogs without force.